History of Netherlands in Timeline

 As of 2018, the Netherlands had one of the highest rates of carbon dioxide emissions per person in the European Union.

-2018: Netherlands ranked 2nd in the Global Innovation Index
+2018: Global Innovation Index Ranking

-In 2018, The Netherlands was ranked 2nd in the Global Innovation Index.
+In 2018, the Netherlands was ranked 2nd in the Global Innovation Index.

 In 2018, the fertility rate in the Netherlands was 1.78 children per woman.